cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   Be sure to perform appropriate vacuum and analyze operations on temporary tables via session SQL commands.
 For example, if you are going to use a temporary table in complex queries, run `ANALYZE` on the temporary table after it is populated.

 UNLOGGED
 :   If specified, the table is created as an unlogged table.
 Data written to unlogged tables is not written to the write-ahead (WAL) log, which makes them considerably faster than ordinary tables.
 However, the contents of an unlogged table are not replicated to mirror segment instances.
-Also an unlogged table is not crash-safe: Greenplum Database automatically truncates an unlogged table after a crash or unclean shutdown.
+Also an unlogged table is not crash-safe: Cloudberry Database automatically truncates an unlogged table after a crash or unclean shutdown.
 Any indexes created on an unlogged table are automatically unlogged as well.

 IF NOT EXISTS
 :   Do not throw an error if a relation with the same name already exists.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing relation is anything like the one that would have been created.

 table_name
 :   The name (optionally schema-qualified) of the table to be created.